Using IdM Healthcheck to monitor your IdM environment

 5.1.
 DNS records healthcheck test

-The Healthcheck tool includes a test for checking that the expected DNS records required for autodiscovery are resolvable.
+test for checking that the expected DNS records required for autodiscovery are resolvable.
+Specifically, the test checks the DNS records obtained by the ipa dns-update-system-records --dry-run

-command using the first resolver specified in the/etc/resolv.conf
+command using the first resolver specified in the /etc/resolv.conf

 Follow this procedure to run a standalone manual test of DNS records on an Identity Management (IdM) server using the Healthcheck tool.